psychemedia/island-storynotes/odo.md

 king crossed over to Normandy, Odo and
-William FitzOsbem [q. v.l were left as viceroys in his absence, Odo’s special care as Earl of Kent was to secure commu- nication with the continent, and to guard against attack from that quarter.
+William FitzOsbern [q. v.l were left as viceroys in his absence, Odo's special care as Earl of Kent was to secure communication with the continent, and to guard against attack from that quarter.
 The rule of the viceroys was harsh in the extreme ;
-‘they wrought castles wide amongst the people, and poor folk oppressed ’ (English
+‘they wrought castles wide amongst the people, and poor folk oppressed ' (English
-Chronicle ); they protected their plundering and licentious followers, and paid no heed to the complaints of the English; while their zeal for William’s policy of castle- building served to increase their unpopu- larity (Floe.
+Chronicle ); they protected their plundering and licentious followers, and paid no heed to the complaints of the English; while their zeal for William's policy of castle-building served to increase their unpopu- larity (Floe.
 Wis. ii.
 1).
 While Odo was absent to the north of the Thames, the men of Kent called in Eustace of Boulogne; but, though Eustace was repulsed by the
-Norman garrison of Dover, the discontent with the rule of his viceroys compelled Wil- liam to hurry back to England in December
+Norman garrison of Dover, the discontent with the rule of his viceroys compelled William to hurry back to England in December 1067.
-1067.
 Odo did not again hold a position of equal authority ; but for fifteen years he was second in power only to William himself.
 William of Malmesbury styles him ‘Totius
-Anglise vicedominus sub rege; ’ and Orderic says : ‘ V eluti secundus rex passim j ura dabat.’
+Anglise vicedominus sub rege; ' and Orderic says : ‘ V eluti secundus rex passim j ura dabat.'
 Tnoru is, however, no sufficient reason to describe him as justiciar, though from time to time he discharged functions which were afterwards exercised hy that officer (see
 Stubbs, Constitutional History, § 120).
-Or-
-deric also describes Odo as ‘ palatinus Oantice consul ; ’ but it is uncertain whether he ever really possessed the regalia as a true palatine earl, or even bore the title of earl, though he certainly exercised the jurisdiction of the ealdorman (ib. § 124).
-Still he witnesses charters as ‘ Domes Oautira,’ and in 1102 his nephew, William of Mortain, unsuccessfully claimed the earldom of Kent as his hem
+Orderic also describes Odo as ‘ palatinus Oantice consul ; ' but it is uncertain whether he ever really possessed the regalia as a true palatine earl, or even bore the title of earl, though he certainly exercised the jurisdiction of the ealdorman (ib. § 124).
+Still he witnesses charters as ‘ Domes Oautira,' and in 1102 his nephew, William of Mortain, unsuccessfully claimed the earldom of Kent as his hem
 (Will, Malm.
 Gesta Begum, p.
 473).
-Be- sides a great number of lordships in Kent,
-Odo received lends in twelve other counties
+Besides a great number of lordships in Kent, Odo received lends in twelve other counties
-(Domesday Booh, esp. pp. 6-11), and ac- quired vast wealth, in port at least, hy the spoliation of abbeys and churches.
-The most famous instance of such spoliation was his usurpation of certain rights and posses- sions of the see of Canterbury.
-Lanfranc claimed restitution, and by William’s order the suit was heard before the shire-moot of
+(Domesday Booh, esp. pp. 6-11), and acquired vast wealth, in port at least, hy the spoliation of abbeys and churches.
+The most famous instance of such spoliation was his usurpation of certain rights and possessions of the see of Canterbury.
+Lanfranc claimed restitution, and by William's order the suit was heard before the shire-moot of
 Kent at Fenenden Heath, with the result that Odo had to surrender his spoil (Anglia,